reald/sdr-collection/satellite_doppler/README.md

 ## Installation:

-The 2 described blocks are gnuradio embedded python blocks.
+The two described blocks are gnuradio embedded python blocks.
 You can copy from the example flow graph and paste them into your projects.